 The heat inside the engine is enough to warp the internal metals.
 Aside from being functional, the engine also needs to be efficient, which is why there is an optimum temperature.
 Water alone would boil quickly and evaporate to leave a cooling system full of hot moist air, something that would cause corrosion.
 The coolant mixture prevents this by having anti-corrosion properties and raising the boiling point of water.
 The pressure cap on the radiator also helps to maintain the water as a liquid by holding the system at a specific temperature.
 In cold weather, the coolant also prevents the water from freezing by lowering the melting point.

 The coolant will need to be replaced eventually, as while the antifreeze doesn’t expire, the corrosion inhibitors do.
 Usually, this will be done during your scheduled services.
-The cooling system needs to be flushed then new coolant will be added.
+The cooling system needs to be flushed and then the new coolant will be added.
 Multiple types of coolant may react badly together and clump together, clogging the system for an expensive repair.

 A scheduled service can check the rest of the cooling system for any other issues.
 A lot of repairs for overheating can be solved by making sure your engine is working well.
 Ensuring your engine’s cooling system is working just before the summer heat can save you thousands in repair bills.